stephwills/fragment-ranking/README.md

 ## Instructions for use

 Conda or miniconda is required.
-Downloards and instructions can be found at: https://docs.conda.io/projects/conda/en/latest/.
+Downloads and instructions can be found at: https://docs.conda.io/projects/conda/en/latest/.
 Once this requirement has been fulfilled, you can install fragment-ranking.

 Installation: